nghia-vo/sarepy/doc/source/toc/section2.rst

 Partial stripe
 ==============

-Different to the full stripe, intensities of a partial stripe are offset only at certain ranges of angles as demonstrated in Fig. 2.
-As a result, it gives rise to a partial ring artifact in the reconstructed image (Fig. 2(c)).
+Different to a full stripe, intensities of a partial stripe are offset only at certain ranges of angles as demonstrated in Fig. 2.
+As a result, it gives rise to a partial ring artifact in a reconstructed image (Fig. 2(c)).

 .. figure:: section2_figs/fig2.jpg
   :figwidth: 100 %